dylan-losey/conventions/README.md

 ### Robot Convention

-Here we will define the **robot convention** as a linear funtion of the state and input:
+Here we will define the **robot convention** as a linear function of the state and input:

 <p align="center">
 <img src="https://latex.codecogs.com/svg.latex?a=\phi(s,z)=Fs&plus;Gz" title="a=\phi(s,z)=Fs+Gz" />
 </p>

-where *F* and *G* are constant matrices that capture the convention.
+Here *F* and *G* are constant matrices that capture the convention.

 ### Human Convention